TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-07-12-scope-and-downgrade-your-php-tool-for-everyone-to-use.md

 ---
 id: 415
-title: "Scope and Downgrade your PHP Tools for&nbsp;Everyone&nbsp; to Use"
+title: "Scope and Downgrade your PHP Tools for Everyone  to Use"
 perex: |
     Yesterday, I came across a cool PHP tool.
 I wanted to try it, but the installation instructions were a bit tricky.
 The tool required a specific PHP version and a specific version of each dependency.
 It required Symfony 5.4+, but our project has Symfony 3.3.
 I was unable to use it.